Polish PM Announces $260 Mn In Aid For Storm-affected Areas - UrduPoint

 "We have four dead in the areas affected by the catastrophe," Polish police spokeswoman Katarzyna Nowak told AFP, adding however that the exact causes of death still needed to be clarified.

-Fourteen people have died as Storm Boris lashed central and eastern Europe with torrential rains and flooding, several more are missing and millions have been evacuated from their homes.
+At least fifteen people have died across the region as Storm Boris lashed central and eastern Europe with torrential rains and flooding, several more are missing and millions have been evacuated from their homes.

+Tusk said he would talk to EU chief Ursula von der Leyen Monday regarding aid for countries affected by the storm.

+"We will encourage the European Union to provide funds for the damages that occurred," he added.

 Recent Stories